 Nintendo Switch 2: games

 Games could've been one of the weaknesses of the Switch, but it's become one of the console's strengths – all kicked off by Breath of the Wild, of course.
 Now the console is a hit, independent developers are rushing to get their titles out on the Switch hardware.

 And the success of the Switch should mean some top-notch games for the Switch 2 – maybe even a Breath of the Wild sequel.
 It's too early to talk specifics, but the next iteration of the Switch will have a much better launch line-up than the original did.

 We do know about plenty of games coming to the original Switch soon: the likes of Starlink: Battle for Atlas and Trials Rising, for example.
-Fortnite has also recently come to the Switch as it keeps pace with the bigger consoles, and there are rumours that YouTube and Netflix support are on the way to go with the YouTube support that's already been added.
+Fortnite has also recently come to the Switch as it keeps pace with the bigger consoles, and there are rumours that Netflix support is on the way to go with the YouTube support that's already been added.

 Nintendo Switch 2: other rumours

-With the Switch 1.0 proving a big success, Nintendo will want to ride the wave with games and accessories for as long as possible, maybe with a mid-gen Switch 1.5 upgrade in 2019 or 2020.
-After that, the real work can start on putting out a Nintendo Switch 2.0 device.
+With the Switch 1.0 proving a big success, Nintendo will want to ride the wave with games and accessories for as long as possible, maybe with a mid-gen Switch 1.5 upgrade in 2019 or 2020, as we've mentioned After that, the real work can start on putting out a Nintendo Switch 2.0 device.